ashlink11/portfolio/README.md

 #### tues july 2:
 - still have higher priorities. will know by or on this sunday when i plan to start up again.

+#### wed july 3:
+- ive made progress with priorities! just a few more other things to do.